 We bill you once a month via USPS first class mailing and simultaneously may bill you electronically via secure/certified e-Invoicing feature of Quick Books using your email address in our system for mailed statements returned by USPS as if un deliverable for mailing address.
 In order to be in control of your dues please ensure that your mailing and emailing addresses are accurate and up to date in our medical records.

-We Thank You for Choosing UpToDate Healthcare for Women (UHCW) as your healthcare provider.
+We Thank You for choosing UpToDate Healthcare for Women (UHCW) as your healthcare provider.
 Furthermore, we understand temporary financial problem may affect timely payment from you.
-We encourage you to promptly inform us of those situations for assistance in the management of your account so we can help you to keep your account Current and prevent Delinquency.
+We encourage you to promptly inform us of those situations for assistance in the management of your account and we can help keep your account Current and prevent Delinquency.